Netflix Review: Love, Death & Robots Season 1

 Obvious ones you don't want to...or miss?

-Now, don't get me wrong but I like all the entire season..it is just that the other episodes seem to drag the time or they serve (at some point of watching their short stint) as fillers to the void.
+Now, don't get me wrong but I like the entire season..it is just that the other episodes seem to drag the time or they serve (at some point of watching their short stint) as fillers to the void.
 Take the case of Lucky 13.
 I have seen so many stories from the heydays of Bioman to Power Rangers.
 Heck, I believe even the flapjacks and Macros jets even have such inclusions in them.
 For this reason, I do not see this episode as something special but more of a short segment in another Star Wars or Star Trek movie.
-Alternate Histories and When The Yogurt Too are examples of witty segments but not the type which will make you interested to finish simple because there was so much talk and less action.
+Alternate Histories and When The Yogurt Too is examples of witty segments but not the type which will make you interested to finish simply because there was so much talk and less action.
 For someone who prefers the action more than the dialogue, these two episodes are more of a drag than a treat.
 The same holds true for the other remaining episodes.
 However, the distribution of these 18 episodes is so good that you would want to watch and see what is waiting for you at the end till you realize that the season has ended.

-While I would give the special 5 my highest scores and praises, an equal number may need some work on to avoid being mere fillers for the 'void.'
+While I would give the special 5 my highest scores and praises, an equal number may need some work to avoid being mere fillers for the 'void.'
 However, it is also important to know that, again, because the episodes have been systematically spread out nicely and there is no real connection among them, continuously watching all 18 will make you want some more.
 Now that is entertainment and that is what I am paying for!